Osterburg, Pennsylvania

 Osterburg is a small unincorporated community in Bedford County, Pennsylvania, United States, between Bedford, Claysburg, and Imler.
 The ZIP Code for Osterburg is 16667.
 It is part of the Chestnut Ridge School District.

 Economy

 Logging and dairy farming are leading parts of the economy of the Osterburg area.
-Local businesses include Osterburg Post Office, Slick's Ivy Stone Restaurant, First Commonwealth Bank, and Osterburg Country Store as well as Peights windows.
+Local businesses include Osterburg Post Office, First Commonwealth Bank, and a Dollar General as well as Peights Windows.

 Education

 Public schools

 Osterburg is served by the Chestnut Ridge School District which operates two elementary schools, one middle school, and one high school.